 Looker can make time-based data easier to understand by converting it to different time zones.
 Users can see query results and create filters with time-based data that is converted to their local time zones.
 For example, a user in New York viewing data created in California doesn’t have to manually subtract three hours to filter or interpret their queries.

-There are several settings within Looker that specify how to convert time-based data:
+Several settings within Looker specify how to convert time-based data:

 Database Time Zone

 When you add a connection to a database, you set the value for the Database Time Zone on the Connection Settings page:

 This setting represents the time zone that your database is in, which is typically Coordinated Universal Time (UTC).
 Setting this value to anything other than the time zone that your database is in may lead to unexpected results.

 The most significant setting for time-based data conversion is the User Specific Time Zones option, which is on the General Settings page in the Admin section of Looker:

 You can enable or disable User Specific Time Zones: